-When the operation intensity is high, around 4-5 million operations per hour, then the result analysis using LoadRunner Analysis takes long.
+When the operation intensity is high, around 4-5 million operations per hour, then the result analysis using LoadRunner Analysis takes longer.
 We’ve decided to shorten the analysis runtime and use alternative software.
 Our team has chosen Grafana+lnfluxDB.
-As it turned out, the results shown by this two tools differ significantly.
+As it turned out, the results shown by these two tools differ significantly.
 LoadRunner Analysis lowered the response time by several times and increased the maximal performance level up to 40%.
 As a result, the performance reserve compounded 80% instead of the actual 40%.

 Using LoadRunner Analysis